codepr/jas/README.md

 support for remote actors and a basic cluster system based on legacy RMI technology.

+Still under development, and likely bugged, it's not recommended to try it in a real case of use.

 ## Logical architecture

 For an exhaustive explanation of the system's logical architecture please refer